learn-co-curriculum/writing-a-lab/README.md

 6. Rails Blog Omniauth
 7. Rails Blog Asset Pipeline

-At the same time however, you should never have students rely on code from a previous code.
+At the same time however, you should never have students rely on code from a previous lab.
 All the starter code needed to complete the lab should be in that lab.

 ## Readme